SrisuryaSaketKaruturi/CGPA_calculator_using_cpp/README.md

        }

-4. Display of semester wise deatails,Semester GPA and CGPA by accesing a 2-D array.
+4..Calculation of final CGPA and display of semester wise deatails,Semester GPA and Final CGPA by accesing a 2-D array.

        cout<<endl<<endl;
        cout<<"----REPORT---"<<endl<<endl;